Updated on November 2, 2022

 Yarn is a package manager that is built to utilize the npm registry.
 Yarn actually optimizes your npm workflows.
 Yarn and npm somewhat compete today, but the mission of Yarn has been to solve a lot of the problems that are accepted in the Node/npm ecosystem. npm has been doing everything it can to follow the patterns and practices that Yarn presents.

 Hot button issue alert: React has built-in state management.
 And many devs have been burned along the way by discovering the asynchronicity of state updates and how React handles them.
 For that reason, and for scalability, Redux was born.
 Redux is a state management library and more.
 It’s not a framework, but an opinionated way of working with data.
 The principles behind Redux are along the lines of functional programming and immutability, but it’s not a one-size-fits-all-solution.
 Mastering the concepts of fundamental React programming prior to diving into Redux is key.

-To learn more about the various skills to learn to be a successful web developer check out our comprehensive post about the road to web development.
+To learn more about the various skills to learn to be a successful web developer check out our guide to web developer certifications.

 5 keys to successful organizational design

 How do you create an organization that is nimble, flexible and takes a fresh view of team structure?
 These are the keys to creating and maintaining a successful business that will last the test of time.Read more